vetsuisse-unibe/NGS-course-docs/mapping.md

 #SBATCH --time=3:00:00
 #SBATCH --mem-per-cpu=2G
 #SBATCH --cpus-per-task=8
-#SBATCH -p courseb
+#SBATCH -p pcourseb

-module add vital-it;
-module add UHTS/Aligner/bwa/0.7.17;
+module load BWA/0.7.17-GCC-10.3.0
-module add UHTS/Analysis/samtools/1.8;
+module load SAMtools/1.13-GCC-10.3.0

 bwa mem -t 8 -M -R '@RG\tID:2019111402\tPL:illumina\tPU:HHV75DSXX.4\tCN:UBern\tLB:BT134-LIB\tSM:BT134'  ../refIdx/chr14.fa  BT134_R1.fastq.gz BT134_R2.fastq.gz | samtools sort -@8 -m 5G  -o BT134.sorted.bam -
 samtools index BT134.sorted.bam
 ```
-Notice the command ends with - which means that the input to the command _samtools sort_ from _\<STDIN>_ and not from a file.
+- The - symbol in the command indicates that samtools sort is taking its input directly from the previous command, not from a separate file.
+This is called piping.
-The indexing of a bam file is done using _samtool index_.
-This is required for further visualing and variant calling steps.
+- After sorting, use samtools index to create an index for the BAM file.
+This is essential for subsequent steps like visualization and variant calling.

 #### Task